-Norwegians get more and more inspired to live a sustainable and ethical life, whilst new and exciting places gets certified as eco-friendly destinations.
-On World Tourism Day, which was marked on 27 September, the British website Verdict singel out Norway as one of the ten most sustainable holiday destinations in the world.
+Norwegians get more and more inspired to live a sustainable and ethical life, while new and exciting places get certified as eco-friendly destinations.
+On World Tourism Day, which was marked on 27 September 2017, the British website Verdict singled out Norway as one of the ten most sustainable holiday destinations in the world.

 Do you want to make the most out of your experience in Norway?
 Rent a bike and pedal your way through some of the most scenic places in the country.

 In addition to being a green activity, biking is a great way to blend in with the locals.
-The interest for cycling in Norway is massive, and many Norwegians are exploring their own country from the seat of a bike.
+The interest in cycling in Norway is massive, and many Norwegians like to explore their own country from the seat of a bike.

 And don’t worry if you need a little help to reach the top of the hills.
-It’s both easy and cheap to rent electric bikes in many destinations.
+It is both easy and cheap to rent electric bikes in many destinations.